- Pizza Dough Proofing

-- Helps contain moisture, keeping the dough from crusting and prompting the yeast to grow better.
+- It helps contain moisture, keeping the dough from crusting and prompting the yeast to grow better.

-- It is also best practice before adding the dough balls to the container to spray your bowl with non-stick cooking spray for easy cleanup.
+- Before adding the dough balls to the container, it is also best practice to spray your bowl with non-stick cooking spray for easy cleanup.

 - Proof box substitutes

-If you don’t want to invest in a dough proofer, just use a sealed container with a lid instead of just cling film.
+If you don’t want to invest in a dough proofing box, use a sealed container with a lid instead of cling film.

-The humidity of the refrigerator may unseal the container allowing air to come in, and the dough balls will dry up; they will develop a crust and adhere to any smells that may be in the refrigerator.
+The refrigerator’s humidity may unseal the container allowing air to come in, and the dough balls will dry up; they will develop a crust and adhere to any smells in the refrigerator.

 Here are some proof box substitutes you can get

 Biokips large storage container is by far the largest dry food storage container with an ergonomic handle and lid on Amazon.
 This large container came in handy for many customers who purchase dry food in bulk and use it daily to store flour, rice, sugar, bread, and other baking supplies.